joeyrosztoczy/joeyrosztoczy.github.io/about.md

 methodologies and make use of the data overflow currently hitting them!
 Check us out at [leaf (lean farming)](http://www.leaf.ag)!

-I am a huge code nerd and want to be be an expert polyglot one day.
-I currently work primarily in AngularJS and Python.
-So far I have dived into Ruby (Rails and Sinatra), Javascript (client and node), and enough PHP to be dangerous.
+I am a huge code nerd and aspiring polyglot.
+My passion is rapidly becoming Elixir + Phoenix.
+I currently work primarily in AngularJS.
+So far I have dived into Ruby (Rails and Sinatra), Javascript (client and node), and skimmed the surface with Python.

 One of my biggest dreams that I will work towards in the next year is to help foster a dev community in Phoenix that